Learning the Language of the Culinary Arts

 Aerate: To incorporate air into a mixture by sifting or mixing.

 Al Dente: Italian term meaning “to the tooth”.
-Used to describe mainly pasta that is cooked until a slight resistance when bitten into.
+Used to describe mainly pasta (Learn more with our article on homemade pasta) that is cooked until a slight resistance when bitten into.

 Albumen: Primary protein found in egg whites.

-Allemande: Sauce made by adding lemon juice and liason to veloute made from veal stock.
+Allemande: Sauce made by adding lemon juice and liaison to veloute made from veal stock.
+(Check out more info with our posts on allemande and veloute sauces here)

 Au gratin: Food cooked with a browned or crusted top, often made with bread crumbs, cheese and/or sauce topping and cooked under a salamander/broiler.